 B. Deductibility of Donations to Irish NGOs by Individuals and Corporations Based in Ireland

-Tax relief is available for donations to “approved bodies,” including “eligible charities” and various educational and other named organizations.
-[Taxes Consolidation Act 1997, section 848A, Schedule 26A, Part 1 (added by Finance Act 2001, section 45)]
+Tax relief is available for donations to “approved bodies,” including “eligible charities” and various educational and other named organizations (Taxes Consolidation Act 1997, s.
+848(a), Schedule 26A, Part 1 (added by Finance Act 2001, section 45)).

 An “eligible charity” is not simply an organization with charitable tax exemption.
 Rather, an eligible charity must hold "authorization" from the Revenue Commissioners, which requires, among other things, at least three years of tax-exempt status.
-Authorizations are valid for up to five years, and, upon expiration, may be renewed by fresh application.
-[Taxes Consolidation Act 1997, section 848A, Schedule 26A, Part 3]
+Authorizations are valid for up to five years, and, upon expiration, may be renewed (Taxes Consolidation Act 1997, s.
+848(a), Schedule 26A, Part 3 (amended by Finance Act 2001 Section 45)).

 There is no maximum qualifying donation, unless the donor is associated with the charity or approved body to which the donation is made.
 In that instance – e.g., where the donor is an employee or member of the charity or approved body – then tax relief is limited to 10% of the individual's total income during the year of assessment.